iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 The string-value of the attribute `node_coordinates` contains the names of the variables in the data structure that hold the actual geometric data, all separated by a single space.
-Each of these variables must hold an attribute `standard_name`, indicating which cylindrical coordinate this variable represents.
+Each of these variables MUST hold an attribute `standard_name`, indicating which cylindrical coordinate this variable represents.
 The value of this attribute MUST differ for each of these variables.